m4tthi3u/PawFund-AdminDashboard/README.md

    ```
 5. Open a **Pull Request**

-## 📄 License
+## 📄 Licence

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/m4tthi3u/PawFund-AdminDashboard?tab=MIT-1-ov-file#MIT-1-ov-file) file for details.
+This project is licenced under the MIT Licence - see the [LICENCE](https://github.com/m4tthi3u/PawFund-AdminDashboard?tab=MIT-1-ov-file#MIT-1-ov-file) file for details.

 ## 👥 Contact